 became clear to him that this truly was eternity.
 Time meant

 nothing.
 Living here in Heaven, surrounded by the warmth and

 love of his Creator, and his brothers and sisters in Christ, was

-He had all of it--forever.
-What Tony thought was life, when
+He would have all of it forever.
+What Tony thought was life

 living on Earth, barely qualified as such.
 Living here, in

 Heaven, permeated by the love of God, Jesus, and every brother and